PAP–UMNO relations: Ideological differences

-This was driven by the fact that Singaporean Chinese were facing increasing political, legal, and economic discrimination.
-One of the initial solutions proposed was to have the PAP join UMNO and later on participate in the federal government, but the Malayan Chinese Association (MCA) feared that the PAP would replace them, and opposed the PAP, seeing it as a radical socialist movement.
+The PAP regarded these programmes as racially discriminatory, and held that that Singaporean Chinese were facing increasing political, legal, and economic discrimination.
+One proposal was that the PAP should join the UMNO-led federal government, but the Malayan Chinese Association (MCA) feared that the PAP would replace them, and opposed the PAP, seeing it as a radical socialist movement.
 The MCA urged the UMNO to prevent the PAP from becoming too influential in the federal government.
-From this point on, the relationship between the UMNO and the PAP became increasingly cool, falling little short of hostile.
+From this point, hostility grew.